The Problem of problem seals

 I know of several occasions where this has happened.
 Public interest has died down and the seal in the river has lost its novelty value so the press loses interest and an interested party "does away" with the intruder.
 Delicate inquiries and whispered admissions revealed to me that someone discreetly shot the seals one night, but nobody admits to knowing who actually does the deed.

 The need for an effective, humane method of removing seals, particularly from situations such as a Salmon River remains.
 If nothing is done the seal will just "disappear".
-If the Irish Seal Sanctuary had a working trap, it would then be in a position to assist any fisheries affected by seals.
-The Irish Seal Sanctuary also has the contacts to allow it to relocate the problem seal to an area where it will not be a problem and far enough away from where it was caught.
+If Our Organization had a working trap, it would then be in a position to assist any fisheries affected by seals.
+Our Organization also has the contacts to allow it to relocate the problem seal to an area where it will not be a problem and far enough away from where it was caught.
 I have designed a seal trap based on the design used for centuries in the Baltic Sea region to capture seals for consumption.
-If the I.S.S. had two of these traps there should be no reason for a seal to be "disappeared" in Ireland .
+If Our Organization had two of these traps there should be no reason for a seal to be "disappeared" in Ireland .
 I have had the building of the traps priced at approx. 450 Euro each, but they should last many years.
 If anyone would like to sponsor a trap or two, it would be possible to display the sponsor's name on he trap.
 I would envisage media interest in the use of the traps.